Auditing and reporting in Microsoft cloud services

 Security & Compliance Centers

-The Office 365 Security & Compliance Center, the Microsoft 365 Security Center, and the Microsoft 365 Compliance Center are one-stop portals for protecting data in your organization, and they include many auditing and reporting features.
+The Microsoft 365 Security & Compliance Center, Microsoft 365 Security Center, and Microsoft 365 Compliance Center are one-stop portals for protecting data in your organization, and they include many auditing and reporting features.
 These centers help you with your data protection or compliance needs and audit user and administrator activity.
 You can access these centers using your subscription admin account.

 These centers include navigation panes for access to several features:

-- Alerts: Enables you to manage alerts, view security-related alerts, and manage advanced alerts using Office 365 Cloud App Security.
+- Alerts: Enables you to manage alerts, view security-related alerts, and manage advanced alerts using Cloud App Security.

 - Permissions: Enables you to assign permissions such as Compliance Administrator, eDiscovery Manager, and others to people in your organization so they can perform tasks in these centers.
 You assign permissions for most features in each center, but other permissions must be configured using the Exchange admin center and SharePoint admin center.

-- Threat management: Enables you to create and apply device management policies using Office 365 Mobile Device Management, to set up Data Loss Prevention (DLP) policies for your organization, to configure email filtering, anti-malware, DomainKeys Identified Mail (DKIM), safe attachments, safe links, and OAuth apps.
+- Threat management: Enables you to create and apply device management policies using Microsoft 365 Mobile Device Management, to set up data loss prevention (DLP) policies for your organization, to configure email filtering, anti-malware, DomainKeys Identified Mail (DKIM), safe attachments, safe links, and OAuth apps.

-- Data governance: Enables you to import email or SharePoint data from other systems into Office 365, configure archive mailboxes, and set retention policies for email and other content within your organization.
+- Data governance: Enables you to import email or SharePoint data from other systems into Microsoft 365, configure archive mailboxes, and set retention policies for email and other content within your organization.

 - Search & investigation: Provides content search, audit log, quarantine, and eDiscovery case management tools to quickly drill into activity across Exchange Online mailboxes, groups and public folders, SharePoint Online, and OneDrive for Business.